CVEProject/cve-schema/schema/DRAFT-JSON-file-format-v4.md

 ### CVE_product_data

-This is an array of product values, we use an array so that we can make multiple statements about the same product and they are seperate (if we used a JSON object we'd essentially be keying on the product name and they would have to overlap).
+This is an array of version values (vulnerable and not); we use an array so that we can make multiple statements about the same product and they are separate (if we used a JSON object we'd essentially be keying on the product name and they would have to overlap).
 Also this allows things like CVE_data_version or CVE_description to be applied directly to the product entry.

 Must contain: One of the product definitions must contains at least one CVE_version definition (so there must be a minimum of one full declaration of a vulnerable product)